jedisct1/fastly-openapi-schema/README.md

 ### fastly-openapi.yaml

 The complete specification of the Fastly API, containing all endpoints, parameters, and schemas.
+This specification:

+- Provides more thorough and structured documentation than the official web docs
+- Includes detailed descriptions that explain usage context, not just parameters
+- Contains consistent examples for all operations and data schemas
-This is useful for comprehensive API documentation and client generation.
+- Is useful for comprehensive API documentation and client generation

 ### fastly-openapi-mcp.yaml